Seeed-Studio/MakerCamp/2025-01-MIT/Cedric/README.md

 To prepare the plans for the symposium and residency, I usually go to Shenzhen a few weeks in advance.
 It gives time to document the evolution of the electronic market, visit manufacturers, and attend some events.

-This trip started by explorations with Paul Hamilton (AKA [ParkView](https://gitlab.com/parkview)), an old SZ _partner in crime_ since the [Noisebridge trips](https://www.noisebridge.net/wiki/NoisebridgeChinaTrip4) era.
+This trip started with explorations with Paul Hamilton (AKA [ParkView](https://gitlab.com/parkview)), an old SZ _partner in crime_ since the [Noisebridge trips](https://www.noisebridge.net/wiki/NoisebridgeChinaTrip4) era.
 He also [organizes a trip](https://hackers-trip-to-shenzhen.blogspot.com) around the [SZ Maker Faire](https://www.shenzhenmakerfaire.com/) period (way too many awesome events - absolutely worth it), so we regularly exchange tips, or go discover together.

-One of the notable visits was in an AliExpress “office”, where the seller specializes in iPad [screen driver boards](https://archive.is/0cQaS).
+One of the notable visits was to an AliExpress “office”, where the seller specializes in iPad [screen driver boards](https://archive.is/0cQaS).
 These drivers allow using the LCD panel of an iPad and making an HDMI / USB-C screen.
-Being there allowed getting a custom / recent firmware, and testing various versions of the hardware (difficult to see online).
+Being there allows getting a custom or recent firmware, and testing the visual differences with various versions of the hardware (difficult to see online).

 <img src="images/image12.jpg" width="379"> <img src="images/image23.jpg" width="283"> <img src="images/image6.jpg" width="288">
 <br>
-<em>Left: the aliexpress office.
+<em>Left: the AliExpress office.
 Middle: the seller updating a board.
 Right: The iPad screen shop (HQB).</em>
 <br>

 Another SZ _partner in crime_ and ex-labmate, [Cayden Pierce](https://caydenpierce.com/), has built an international community focused on (smart) wearables and we gave presentations at the [Chaihuo](https://www.seeedstudio.com/chaihuo-makerspace): [https://mp.weixin.qq.com/s/QwoC7k2k9tg-HWNg1lntHQ](https://mp.weixin.qq.com/s/QwoC7k2k9tg-HWNg1lntHQ)